Pap smears: Everything you need to know

 Cervical cancer screening is important (and not that scary – we promise)

 Every year, around 13,000 people in the US are diagnosed with cervical cancer, and 4,000 people die from it.
 Those are hard statistics, but that doesn’t mean you have to become one.
-Getting regular Pap smears can tip you off to changes in your cervix long before they become a problem.
+Getting regular Pap smears can tip you off to cervical changes long before they become a problem.

 What is a Pap smear – and why is it called that?